dmlc/xgboost/doc/jvm/xgboost_spark_migration.rst

 Migration Guide: How to migrate from XGBoost Spark 3.x
 ######################################################

-XGBoost Spark underwent significant modifications beginning with version 3.0, which may cause compatibility issues with existing user code.
+XGBoost Spark underwent significant modifications in version 3.0, which may cause compatibility issues with existing user code.

 This guide will walk you through the process of updating your code to ensure